Odoo vs ERPNext: Practical Comparison

 Odoo

-- Features a modern, intuitive, and visually polished interface designed for productivity.
+- Features a modern, polished interface for daily business work.

 - Dashboard includes dynamic charts, KPIs, and customizable views across modules.